tewha/tewha.net/_posts/import/2012/04/2012-04-17-use-a-build-phase-to-validate-xml.md

 ---
 My application includes some XML files that are used while running to map data from a web service.
 This has drastically simplified the code I needed to write to parse data from the web service, since I can describe how to decode all of the types of object the web service interacts with simply.

 If I accidentally provide bad XML, I don't know until my app tries to parse it.
 That may be some time into its run.
 If the XML is processed because of a specific user action, I've broken that specific user action.
+So we're going to build a build phase to validate the XML.

 <!--more-->